 About James D. Julia, Inc.:

 James D. Julia, Inc., one of the top ten antique auction antique houses in North America as measured by annual sales, is headquartered in Fairfield, Maine.
 The company also has an office in Boston, Massachusetts.
-In business for over 45 years, the company conducts high-end antique, collectible and fine art auctions throughout the year.
-Julia’s has routinely established new world records through its sales events.
-The company consists of three key divisions, including Rare Firearms; Fine Art, Asian, and Antiques; and Rare Lamps, Glass, and Fine Jewelry.
-Each division is regarded for its excellence and is staffed with world-class specialists to guarantee fair and professional authentication, identification and valuation services.
+In business for almost 50 years, the company conducts high-end antique, collectible, and fine art auctions throughout the year.
+James D. Julia has routinely established new world records through its sales events.
+The company consists of three key divisions, including Rare Firearms; Fine Art, Asian & Antiques; and Rare Lamps, Glass & Fine Jewelry.
+Each division is regarded for its excellence and is staffed with world-class specialists to guarantee fair and professional authentication, identification, and valuation services.
 For more information on James D. Julia, Inc., please visit www.jamesdjulia.com.